Introduction

 Designing for Ease of Use & Inclusivity

-UI/UX team collaborated to build the foundations of a core persona based on patterns of behavior collected from the survey.
-We hypothesized that users want easy-to-digest pieces of video content that serve to give a quick view of the latest shows and as well as surface a vast collection of backlog content.
+The UI/UX team collaborated to develop a core persona based on behavioral patterns from the survey.
+We hypothesized that users sought quick, digestible video content that highlighted the latest shows while also making it easy to discover a broad library of past content.

 We forgo solutions such as light boxes or layovers in favor of in-page layout for SEO-friendly, accessible solutions.
-This significantly impacted our accessibility score from Qualtrics from 54% to 86% on average.
+This significantly improved our accessibility score from Qualtrics from 54% to 86% on average.

 Thinking About Comfort: Light vs Dark Mode

-In an example of design-phase usability testing, we wanted to find out what environment best suited users while binging.
+In an example of design-phase usability testing, I wanted to find out what environment best suited users while binging.
 95% of users preferred a dark "theatre mode" as they browsed or watched.
-This gave the leadership team new insight that adhering to a strict brand standard (previous CTV environment was primarily light for reading purposes) could disrupt viewership on a subsconscious level.
+This insight revealed to leadership that sticking to the previous light, reading-focused CTV brand environment could subconsciously disrupt the viewing experience.

 Reduce Cognitive Load